javedali99/python-resources-for-earth-sciences/README.md

 - [Welly](https://github.com/agile-geoscience/welly): Welly uses lasio for data input and output but hides much of it from the user.
 I recommend that you look at both projects before deciding if you need the "well-level" functionality that welly provides.
 Welly is a family of classes to facilitate the loading, processing, and analysis of subsurface wells and well data, such as striplogs, formation tops, well log curves, and synthetic seismograms.

+- [Invert4Geom](https://invert4geom.readthedocs.io/en/latest/): `Invert4Geom` is an open-source library for performing 3D geometric (structural) gravity inversions.
+While there are great existing tools for performing gravity inversions for subsurface density (e.g. PyGIMLi, SimPEG) there are few, if any, open-source software for inverting for geometry.
+This is useful for modelling the Moho, the sediment-basement contact, or bathymetry.

 </br>